 This will link you to sites with high traffic, high domain authority or similarly searched terms, through a process called Search Engine Optimization (SEO – a topic we will come back to later).
 And more than likely, in Australia, this will send you to something like realestate.com.au1 – a popular site which now has one of the highest market share for online property listings and research.

 What about cars?
 You do the same thing and get sent to http://www.carsguide.com.au2 – The same thing happens for almost any topic.
 Savvy customers know that they can do their research online, often at times cutting out a middle man.
 The net result is consumers are getting better value, businesses are able to reach a wider user base, and information is more freely available.

 An overall blanket term for this is ‘e-commerce’, but individuals and businesses can make profits online in several areas – such as;

-- Selling physical products such as books, cars, real estate, holidays – anything really
+- Selling physical products in an online store, such as books, cars, real estate, holidays – anything really

-- Generating leads and customer enquiries to sell to local buisnesses
+- Generating leads and customer enquiries to sell to local businesses

 - Selling intellectual property such as eBooks, newsletters, videos, templates or other information